emberjs/guides/source/templates/writing-helpers.md

 That said, sometimes you may want to make behavior of helpers configurable by the developers that call them from their templates.
-For example, let's abandon our American-centric ways and update our `format-currency` helper to take an optional configuration for which currency symbol to display.
+For example, let's abandon our Americentric ways and update our `format-currency` helper to take an optional configuration for which currency symbol to display.